Editorial Staff and Contributors

 Your doctor may suggest wearing a chest binder around your ribs to protect them.
 The binder will also help you breathe properly.
-It is important to take some good breaths so that the lungs remain clear.
+It is important to take deep breaths so that the lungs remain clear.

 can develop after rib fractures if you are not breathing deeply enough.
 If you play contact sports, you may need to wear a rib cage protector for 6-8 weeks when you return to playing.

 Your doctor may recommend that you take over-the-counter medication to help reduce inflammation and pain, such as ibuprofen.

 As your ribs heal, a physical therapist can teach you breathing exercises.
 The therapist can also help you maintain

 Special injections with local anesthetic can temporarily relieve pain.